McGlash/Hawaii-Climate-Analysis/README.md

 # SQLAlchemy Homework - Surfs Up!

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+To help with your trip planning, I conducted a climate analysis on the area.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+I used Python and SQLAlchemy to do basic climate analysis and data exploration of a climate database.
+The following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Create [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* See [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) for the climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+* Designed a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Used Pandas to analyze the output

-* Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+* Plotted the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.
+* Designed a query to calculate the total number of stations.

-* Design a query to find the most active stations.
+* Designed a query to find the most active stations.

-* Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+* Designed a query to retrieve the last 12 months of temperature observation data (TOBS).

     ![station-histogram](Images/station-histogram.png)